 If you like a lot of volume and style, the pompadour is just what you’ve been looking for.
 The undercut version of this hairstyle typically incorporates a fade on both sides.

-The pompadour is typically created using a roller brush and blow dryer, as well as some styling cream.
+The pompadour is typically created using a roller brush, blow dryer, and some styling cream.
 The heat gives the front pieces of your hair some lift.

 11. Fringe Undercut

-The style works well with any hair texture but really pops with wave hair.
-The waves make the style look messy, so it’s actually easy to keep the style in check.
+The style works well with any hair texture but pops with wave hair.
+The waves make the style look messy, so keeping the style in check is easy.

 The fringe look can work quite well whether you have thick or thinning hair, just using mousse to volumize your locks.